Hydrocodone and Oxycodone: How They're Different, How They're the Same, and Why It Matters

 • Seeking other, more powerful opioids out

-Treatment Options for Hydrocodone and/or Oxycodone Use Disorders
+Treatment Options for Hydrocodone and Oxycodone Use Disorders

-Treatment for individuals with opioid use disorder can include Medication-Assisted Treatment (MAT), non-opioid pain management, therapy, resiliency training through yoga, meditation, and more.
+Addiction treatment for individuals with opioid use disorder can include Medication-Assisted Treatment (MAT), non-opioid pain management, therapy, resiliency training through yoga, meditation, and more.
+If you or a loved one are suffering from addiction, Caron can help.

 If you or a loved one are suffering from addiction